oar-team/batsim/doc/contribute.md

 In brief, if one wants to add a new process in Batsim, it should be done as follows
 - create a new function named ``int something_process(int argc, char *argv[])`` where ``something`` should be replaced by the process name.
-This function should return 0 and cleans its arguments memory.
+This function should return 0 and deallocate the memory of its arguments.
 - create a ``struct SomethingProcessArguments`` to store the arguments of the process